 Could there be a downside for the corporation to act even when there is a business case?
 One could argue that even when there is potentially a business case, some initiative may result in a strategic mistake.
 Some actions might backfire and generate resentment from a segment of the consumer, employee, or investor bases.
-In a way, the distinction between the business and the strategic might echo the juxtaposition between short- and long-termism, which is well-known to corporate governance scholars.325 The risk that corporate governing may result in a short-lived gain but backfire in the long term is very much apparent to observers of the recent "anti-woke" crusade by some conservatives.
+In a way, the distinction between the business and the strategic echoes the short- and long-termism dichotomy, which is well-known to corporate governance scholars.363 The risk is that corporate governing may result in a short-lived gain but backfire in the long term.